department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-11-20.md

 **Project work**

 1. Implement analytics tag for My VA health chat alert
-2. Profile 2.0: Content review; IA plan and review
+2. Profile 2.0: Design updates from user testing; content review; IA plan and review
 3. Profile 2.0: Continue build; implement updates from usability testing
 4. Profile 2.0: Analytics planning
 5. Address validation: Follow-up with veterans to see if they are still having issues saving their addresses